 Stipends - Stipends are paid semimonthly on the fifteenth and the last working day of each month.
 When employment begins during a pay period, stipends are calculated on a pay-period basis.
 The employing department must be contacted to obtain specific information regarding paycheck delivery or pickup.

 Matriculation Fees - Assessment of tuition and required fees is made on an equal basis for all students classified at the graduate level.
-All Graduate Assistants receive an exemption equal to approximately 71% of assessed tuition and required fees.
+Graduate Teaching Assistants and Graduate Service Assistants receive an exemption equal to approximately 71% of assessed tuition.
+Graduate Research Assistants receive an exemption of 100% of assessed tuition.
 Graduate Assistants who are not Mississippi residents will receive a 100% exemption of the additional charges assessed for non-resident tuition.
 All students are personally responsible for paying any student account charges in excess of the tuition exemption.
-(For the 2014-2015 academic year, the amount of charges in excess of the tuition exemption is $1,033.00 per semester.
-During the summer enrollment period, the fee charges are assessed on a per credit hour basis.)